-Catalytic Converter
+Catalytic Converters

-The exhaust system contains a catalytic converters.
-Catalytic converter uses a catalyst to convert most of the harmful exhaust gas compounds into harmless compounds.
+The exhaust system contains one or more catalytic converters.
+Catalytic converters use a catalyst to convert most of the harmful exhaust gas compounds into harmless compounds.

 Evaporative Emission Control System

 50 STATE (meets California)

 An evaporative emissions control system uses a canister filled with charcoal to adsorb fuel vapor from the fuel tank while the engine is off.
 The vapor is drawn into the engine and burned while riding.